digital-asset/daml/docs/source/ops/system_architecture_faq.rst

 Should your sequencer backend go down, but all participants are still up and running, you can continue running the system by coordinating all participant nodes to “transfer” active contracts to a new domain, with a new sequencer backend.

-Should the sequencer backend no longer have the full ledger history, for example due to a domain switch, or because of deliberate Ledger Pruning, participants can still recover from a combination of the partial sequencer backend and a state snapshot.
-Such a snapshot can come either from a backup, or from its peers.
+Should the sequencer backend no longer have the full ledger history, for example due to a domain switch, or because of deliberate ledger pruning, participants can still recover from a combination of the partial sequencer backend and a state snapshot.
+Such a snapshot can come either from a backup, or from the participants' peers.

-To be able to get snapshots form peers securely, nodes  regularly exchange “commitments” via the underlying blockchain.
+To be able to get snapshots from peers securely, nodes  regularly exchange “commitments” via the underlying blockchain.
 You can think of these as hashes of shared state.
-If Alice and Bob each run a participant, for example, Alice's participant will regularly communicate a hash of the state it shares with Bob's participant and vice versa.
+If Alice and Bob each run a participant, Alice's participant will regularly communicate a hash of the state it shares with Bob's participant and vice versa.
 This provides real-time consistency checks, but also helps recovery in the above scenario.
 Alice can ask Bob for a snapshot of her data shared with Bob, and check its correctness by comparing it to the commitment she made on the sequencer backend.

 **Further Reading:**